acmdas/das_fieldstones/morefieldstones2018.md

 Have

-Faith.
+Faith.</blockquote>

-Found again today on a sheet torn from a steno pad – almost certainly written in the late 1980s or early 1990s.
+Found again today on a sheet torn from a steno pad—almost certainly written in the late 1980s or early 1990s.
 I have no memory of writing it, but but it’s in my scrawl with more than a few misspellings, and since there are many false starts and strike-outs, it’s almost certainly not transcribed from someone else’s work.

 Not sure what to make of it, thirty years on, but I’ll stand by it.